python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 __**EXPLANATION**__

 Here the command name is simply used to access the `error` method to decorate a function which acts as the `on_error` but for a specific command.
-Please do not call the `error` method.
+You should not need to call the `error` method manually.